 Current research news

-For more news about research at N.C.
-A&T, see the Aggie Research blog.
+- News about research at N.C.
+A&T appears first on Twitter (@AggieResearch) and the Aggie Research blog.

 - June 10, 2014: Hypoallergenic peanuts, peanut butter, and other peanut products are a step closer to grocery stores with the signing of an exclusive licensing agreement for the patented process that reduces allergens in peanuts by 98 percent.

 2014 Research Excellence Awards go to clean-energy developer Adewuyi, 4 other faculty and Bioenergy Center

 - April 2, 2014: A nationally recognized pioneer in clean-energy development has been named Senior Researcher of the Year at N.C.
 A&T, one of five individual researchers and one research team selected this year for A&T’s highest research honor, the Research Excellence Awards.